-While the origin of this luscious Shan tomato salad is Shan State, where it’s made with crunchy green tomatoes, you’ll spot this salad everywhere in Myanmar now and if you do some online research, you’ll find it’s mostly called a Burmese tomato salad recipe.
+While the origin of this luscious Shan tomato salad is Shan State, where it’s typically made with crunchy green tomatoes, you’ll spot this salad everywhere in Myanmar now, and if you do some online research, you’ll find it’s mostly called a Burmese tomato salad recipe.

 We learnt to make the salad on a Shan cooking class held in the humble home of a local cook and her dear elderly mother, not far from the floating vegetable gardens on lovely Inle Lake, where these divine tomatoes are grown.
 I often wonder how they are, and how the people of Inle are currently managing.